JadeTrack Earns ENERGY STAR® Excellence Award in Data Innovation

 National accounts, medium, and small-sized businesses all win with this collaboration.
 Here are a few of the top reasons Automated Benchmarking is simplifying energy management for them…

 Benchmarking seems like a daunting task at first—even with the relative ease of ENERGY STAR online tools.
-“A customer feels like they have to sit down with a pile of information – like they’re doing their taxes,” said Rick Sullivan, a principal engineer with AEP Ohio.
+“A customer feels like they have to sit down with a pile of information – like they’re doing their taxes,” said a principal engineer with the electric utility.

 Fortunately, the new benchmarking tool greatly simplifies the benchmarking process for commercial & industrial customers to understand and manage their energy use more proactively with ENERGY STAR.
 Like income tax software, it takes only a few minutes to receive an ENERGY STAR score after a customer enters their information.

-Early on, customers requested access to data from both their AEP Ohio and Columbia Gas accounts, since the combined data is necessary for customers to receive an accurate ENERGY STAR score.
+Early on, customers requested access to data from both their electric and natural accounts, since the combined data is necessary for customers to receive an accurate ENERGY STAR score.

 One of the most significant benefits of the program is automating the upload of a customer’s electric and gas usage data into ENERGY STAR Portfolio Manager.